follow the match of the Six Nations Tournament-breakinglatest.news-Breaking Latest News

 On which channel ?
 France 2.

 Who is hosting the live?
-Louise Le Borgne and Valentin Moinard from the cauldron of Austerlitz, with Clément Martel, in the press box at Twickenham.
+Denis Menetrier and Jérôme Porier from the Austerlitz cauldron, with Clément Martel in the Stade de France press box.

 The composition of the teams:

-Ramos – Penaud, Fickou, Danty, Dumortier – (o) Ntamack, (m) Dupont (cap.) – Ollivon, Alldritt, Cros – Willemse, Flament – Aldegheri, Marchand, Baille.
+Ramos – Penaud, Fickou, Danty, Dumortier – (o) Ntamack, (m) Dupont (cap.) – Ollivon, Alldritt, Cros – Flament, Taofifenua – Atonio, Marchand, Baille

 Read while waiting: